szamasz/ml_project/README.md

 ## Motivation

-The goal of this project is to demonstrate possiblity of on-prem data exploration, Machine Learning training and deployment with help of Open Source software based on actual data from real estate market in Poland for months 08.2023-11.2023
+The goal of this project is to demonstrate possiblity of on-prem data exploration, Machine Learning training and deployment with help of Open Source software based on actual data from real estate market in Poland for months 08.2023-11.2023 available in [Kaggle](https://www.kaggle.com/code/krzysztofjamroz/apartment-for-sale-in-poland-data-analysis/input)

 It consists of two parts:
 1. Exploratory data analysis and building crude ML models to test task viability with existing data.
 Files for this phase can be found:
 * EDA for the project is located in notebooks/apartments_eda.ipynb
-* Docs: yprofile report and presentation is located in docs/
+* Docs: yprofile report and powerpoint presentation are located in docs/

 2. automated model training, tuning and deployment with help of:
   * pandera data quality checks while loading CSV data